-The Bourne estate, located in the Hatton Garden area of Holborn, was identified as a place which could benefit from redevelopment work.
-The majority of the estate was built between 1901 and 1903 and is Grade II listed.
+The Bourne estate was identified as a place which could benefit from redevelopment work.
+It is located in the Hatton Garden area of Holborn.
+Most of the estate was built between 1901 and 1903 and is Grade II listed.

-The northern part of the estate, north of Portpool Lane, is historically intact and made up of tightly packed, five-storey blocks.
+The northern part of the estate, north of Portpool Lane, is historically intact.
+It is made up of tightly packed, five-storey blocks.
 Two post-war residential blocks, Mawson House and Gooch House, were later additions to the southern part of the estate.

-In spring 2012 Matthew Lloyd Architects were appointed to take the redevelopment scheme forward to planning permission, which was granted in February 2013.
+In spring 2012 Matthew Lloyd Architects were appointed to take the redevelopment scheme forward to planning permission.
+This was granted in February 2013.
 The construction contractor was Higgins and works completed in 2017.

-The scheme has provided 75 new homes, including the replacement of 20 flats in the demolished Mawson House, along with a new tenants’ hall, and improved public realm and open spaces.
+The scheme has provided 75 new homes, including the replacement of 20 flats in the demolished Mawson House.
+There is also a new tenants’ hall, and improved public realm and open spaces.
 The new homes are a mix of homes for council tenants, Camden Living homes and homes for private sale.

 The scheme has won several awards:

 - Housing Design Awards 2018 / NHS 70 Award: Overall Winner